In August 2018 (last year), I turned 29. Thank you I’ve reached life this far.

 There are consequences.
 But nobody talks about it.

-Don’t follow an advice without considering the possible consequences.
+Don’t follow a piece of advice without considering the possible consequences.
 And don’t give any advice if you haven’t looked at different angles.

 5. We can’t change people.